 As her parent, your main jobs are to offset misleading information she’s learned about dating from other sources and to help her be true to herself.

-Five Dating Guidelines for Teen Girls
+Five Dating Lessons for Teen Girls

 Movies and social media may cause your daughter to be so lost in the world of stereotypical thinking that she hasn’t really noticed how different people can be.